-Banff Sightseeing Gondola centre has parking facilities right in front of the centre.
-There is a gift shop, restuarnt and Starbucks coffee in its lobby.
+Banff Sulphur Mountain Gondola center has parking facilities right in front of the centre.
+There is a gift shop, restaurant, and Starbucks coffee in its lobby.
 Ride to the top of the summit takes about 15 minutes one way.
 You can easily spend 4-5 hours photographing or enjoying the day, soaking in all the scenic views.

 Tickets for an adult will cost about $58-62 CAD (10% off if you book in advance and online).
 The Sightseeing is managed by Brewster Canada.

 Winter Time: The gondola ride is offered during winters as well.
-The observation area might be slippery, so follow warnings and dress warm.
+The observation area might be slippery, so follow warnings and dress warmly.
 At a high altitude, you can expect icy cold winds.

 In the evening, head back to Banff Town for dinner.
-Magpie Stump is one of my personal favorite restaurant in Banff for lunch or dinner.
+Magpie and Stump is one of my personal favorite restaurants in Banff for lunch or dinner.